Features

 import { action } from "./_generated/server";

-import { Memory } from "memcity";
+import { Memory } from "./memcity/client";

 import { components } from "./_generated/api";

-const memory = new Memory(components.memcity, {
+const memory = new Memory(components.memory, {

 tier: "pro",